 - Take the short walk to Nugget Point Light House

-While it is possible to visit the Catlins for a day, you could also drive through from Dunedin to Invercargill, or spend a few nights in the area and take your time to really look around.
-We would recommend 2 days as a minimum to really enjoy the Catlins
+While it is possible to visit the Catlins for a day, you could also drive through Dunedin to Invercargill or spend a few nights in the area and take your time to look around.
+We would recommend two days as a minimum to enjoy the Catlins.

 The best of the Otago Road trip – Cromwell, Arrow Town, Queenstown and Glenorchy